JJ Redick: Orlando Magic (2006–2013)

 On March 28, 2010, Redick set career highs in rebounds (7), assists (8) and minutes played (46).
 Vince Carter was injured just 95 seconds into the game; backup swingman Mickael Pietrus was also injured, leaving Redick to play the entire game.

 On July 9, 2010, the Chicago Bulls signed Redick to a three-year, $19 million offer sheet.
 The Magic matched this offer on July 16, 2010, retaining the rights to Redick.
 On April 25, 2012, Redick achieved a career high with the Magic, scoring 31 points against the Charlotte Bobcats.

 Milwaukee Bucks (2013)

-On February 21, 2013, Redick was traded from the Magic to the Milwaukee Bucks along with guard Ish Smith and forward Gustavo Ayon for guard Beno Udrih, guard Doron Lamb, and forward Tobias Harris.
+On February 21, 2013, Redick was traded from the Magic to the Milwaukee Bucks along with guard Ish Smith and forward Gustavo Ayón for guard Beno Udrih, guard Doron Lamb, and forward Tobias Harris.
 Redick had difficulties in Milwaukee and his performance suffered.

 Los Angeles Clippers (2013–2017)

 On July 10, 2013, Redick was acquired by the Los Angeles Clippers via a three-team sign-and-trade deal that also involved the Bucks and the Phoenix Suns.
 Redick reportedly signed a four-year, $27 million contract.
 Redick started 218 of the first 219 games he played for the Clippers, becoming a "full-fledged starter" in the NBA.
 On January 15, 2014, Redick scored a then career-high 33 points in a 129–127 win over the Dallas Mavericks.

 On January 18, 2016, Redick scored a career-high 40 points in a 140–132 overtime win over the Houston Rockets.
 He connected on his first five attempts behind the arc and finished 9-of-12 on three-pointers, tying Caron Butler's franchise record for three-pointers made in a game.
 He later competed in the Three-Point Contest during the 2016 NBA All-Star weekend.

 On November 5, 2016, Redick increased his streak of consecutive games with a made three-pointer to 62, in a 116–92 win over the San Antonio Spurs.
 He also completed a four-point play against the Spurs, the 26th of his career.
 On April 12, 2017, Redick made three 3-pointers against Sacramento in the regular-season finale to finish with 201, breaking his career high and single-season franchise record of 200.
 The Clippers went on to lose in the first round of the NBA playoffs in seven games to the Utah Jazz.